Introduction

 Improving Your Character

-As you strive to survive the end of days, certain activities such as killing zombies, rescuing survivors, gathering supplies, and defeating villains will gain you experience points.
+As you strive to survive the end of days, certain activities such as killing zombies, rescuing survivors, gathering supplies, and foiling villains plans will gain you experience points.

 Activity | Min XP | Max XP |